|✔||TReL is simple to access and use|

 |1 Jul - 31 Dec||mid-December||31 Jan of the next year|

-All tenement holders, proprietors of a private mines and District Councils are required to submit a return each six months declaring production and pay any associated royalty.
+All tenement holders, proprietors of private mines and district councils are required to submit a return each six months declaring production and paying any associated royalty.

 It is important to note that returns must be lodged by the due date, even where no production has occurred in that period.

 Returns are submitted via Tenement Returns e-Lodgement (TReL), the online return submission webpage.
 TReL provides a secure and easy way to calculate, review and submit your return.
 From 1 January 2017, paper returns (Form 26) will only be available on request or via download from the Forms and fees page of this website.

 It is a requirement that all information provided is accurate and that you are able to provide supporting documentation on request.
 Penalties will apply for providing false or misleading information.
 Records to support your return must be retained for a period of 7 years, and may be inspected to verify the accuracy of your return.

 It is the responsibility of the tenement holder to ensure that they either complete their return using TReL or post their paper return form(s) back to the Resource Royalties Team.
 If you wish to opt out of e-lodgement of returns you must contact the Resource Royalties Team to make alternative arrangements.

 |Refined mineral products||3.5% of the value of the mineral|